curiousmockingbird/programming_language_suggestor/README.md

 5. When submitting:
    a) If user is under 30 years old, likes action movies, likes to read, identifies with dogs, but doesn't believe much in miracles, the Programming Language Suggester will suggest JavaScript.
-   b)
+   b) If user is older than 30, likes comedies, identifies with cats, but believes in miracles, the Suggester will indicate them to study
+   C#.
+   c) Else, the program will indicate to study Python.

 ### Known bugs
 The branching for the program works.
-If user doesn't type their name, an error messages will display in the page.
+If the user doesn't type in their name, an error messages will display in the page.

 Copyright (c) _Aug 12, 2022_ _Harold Mesa_